mkane968/Text-Mining-with-Student-Papers/README.md

 # Text Mining with Student Papers
-Python script for processing and analyzing textual features extracted from student essays.
+This repository includes instructions and Python scripts for processing and analyzing textual features extracted from student essays.

 ## Data Collection
 To use these scripts, you will need a corpus of student writing--a folder of individual essays in txt format works best.
 You will also need a CSV file with metadata for each essay, including student ID, course section, and essay score.
 See `/data` folder for examples.